-Knowledge Specific to Performance Outcome Skills How stakeholder mapping shows the influence of different stakeholders, information requirements, frequency and preferred methods of contact.
 Identifies the key business functions and roles (for example, those responsible for managing, analysing, quality assuring and communicating the change) involved in the improvement processes.
-Different models and theories for introducing change management and improvements in a business, for example: McKinsey 7-S Model; Kotter's Theory; ADKAR Model.
-Different structured approaches to the assessment and implementation of change management and their uses in implementing effective change in organisations, including: Prepares stakeholder communications plans including stakeholder mapping, communications methods, messages and timings.
+Prepares stakeholder communications plans including stakeholder mapping, communications methods, messages and timings.
 Uses constructive questioning and active listening skills to discuss areas for improvement and approaches to change.
-Selects and uses appropriate communications media for stakeholders and business improvement, for example emails, social media, briefing notes. flowcharting, process mapping and modelling; change readiness assessments; experimentation; communicating the need for change and improvement; facilitation of change; engaging with stakeholders; showcasing and walkthroughs; sustainability.
-The importance of building rapport with colleagues and managers.
-The principles of performance measurement for improvement, including: historical trends; Shows how using different change management models, theories and approaches can influence the outcomes for stakeholders and business change.
+Selects and uses appropriate communications media for stakeholders mapping, communications methods, messages and timings.
+Uses constructive questioning and active listening skills to discuss areas for improvement and approaches to change.
+Selects and uses appropriate communications media for stakeholders and business improvement, for example emails, social media, briefing notes.
+Shows how using different change management models, theories and approaches can influence the outcomes for stakeholders and business change.
 Facilitates meetings and discussions, providing constructive feedback, responding to challenges, overcoming conflict and resistance and escalating issues when necessary.
 Builds trust with, and across, teams at all levels using effective negotiating, influencing and escalating skills.
 Uses appropriate communications media to inform stakeholders about change techniques and improvements.
 Uses performance measurement and process mapping techniques to show how organisations can change and sustain improvement over time.

-- observation, software monitoring, productivity levels, system generated data;

-- o benchmarking and competitor analysis.

-- The principles of negotiating with, and influencing, colleagues and other stakeholders at all levels, including building trust, overcoming conflict and resistance.

-- How to prepare and present to stakeholders including:

-- o placing business change in context;

-- o preparing written reports;

-- o preparing graphics and animations;

-- o preparing and making presentations.

-- How to raise concerns and when and how to escalate problems.
+observation, software monitoring, productivity levels, system generated data; obenchmarking and competitor analysis.
+The principles of negotiating with, and influencing, colleagues and other stakeholders at all levels, including building trust, overcoming conflict and resistance.
+Prepares presentations and reports illustrating effective change management techniques.
+How to prepare and present to stakeholders including: placing business change in context; preparing written reports; preparing graphics and animations; preparing and making presentations.
+How to raise concerns and when and how to escalate problems.